emacsmirror/ipretty/README.md

 Interactive Emacs Lisp pretty-printing

-`pretty.el` provides interactive functions to pretty-print the result of an expression and a global made `ipretty-mode` that advices `eval-print-last-sexp` to pretty print.
+`ipretty.el` provides interactive functions to pretty-print the result of an expression and a global made `ipretty-mode` that advices `eval-print-last-sexp` to pretty print.

 ## Installation